 Supervisory Responsibilities

-Directly supervises employees in the Operations Department and has overall responsibility in the field for carrying out operational activities for their assigned area. .
-Carries out supervisory responsibilities in accordance with the organizations policies and applicable law.
-Responsibilities include interviewing, hiring, and training employees; planning, assigning and directing work; appraising performance, rewarding and disciplining employees; addressing complaints and resolving problems.
+Directly supervise employees in the Operations Department with overall responsibility in the field for carrying out operational activities for their assigned area.
+Carries out supervisory responsibilities in accordance with the organizations’ policies and applicable law.
+Responsibilities include interviewing, hiring, and training employees; planning, assigning, and directing work; appraising performance, rewarding and disciplining employees; addressing complaints and resolving problems.

 Qualifications